 Americans who may qualify for dental coverage through their employer but who want a plan with different coverage options can also choose to buy a private plan that better fits their needs.

-Although individual dental insurance means you have to pay a monthly premium and other out-of-pocket costs, such as deductibles and co-pays, preventative dental care can save you money if you look at the big picture.
+Although individual dental insurance means you have to pay a monthly premium and other out-of-pocket costs, such as deductibles and copays, preventive dental care can save you money if you look at the big picture.

 Dental insurance covers preventative care like routine cleanings, so you can catch small issues like cavities or plaque build-up before they evolve into dental emergencies.

-And if you think your mouth is healthy and you can skip your annual cleaning, you may want to think again: 27% of adults ages 20 to 64 have untreated tooth decay.
-Annual cleanings covered by your insurance help curb this decay before it turns to cavities, gingivitis, and enamel loss.
+And if you think your mouth is healthy and you can skip your annual cleaning, you may want to think again: 31% of adults ages 20 to 44 have untreated tooth decay.5 Annual cleanings covered by your insurance help curb this decay before it turns to cavities, gingivitis, and enamel loss.

 Individual dental plans are offered on the state or federal marketplace, and on a private exchange.
 Guardian Life offers dental coverage options to suit your and your family’s coverage and budget needs.